berndporr/fastcgi_json_cpp_api/README.md

 ## Example code

-### Fake sensor demo
 The subdir `fake_sensor_demo` contains a `demo_sensor_server` which fakes a temperature sensor and its readings are plotted in a web browser.
 The nginx config file and the website are in the `website` directory.

-### Real ADC ADS1115 realtime demo
-The subdir `ads1115_demo` contains a demo where the channel one from a real ADS1115 ADC chip is plotted in a web browser.
-You need an ADS1115 ADC for this demo.

-### Real USB-DUX realtime demo
-The subdir `usbdux_demo` contains a demo where the temperature from an LM35 is digitised with a [USB-DUX](https://github.com/glasgowneuro/usbdux) and then plotted in a web browser.
-You need an USB-DUX (sigma or D) for this demo.

-## Credit

 Bernd Porr, mail@berndporr.me.uk